 The first part of Balin’s plan proceeded perfectly.
 His trio defeated lizardfolk bands that had been driven west by the rangers of Eastern Cimmeria.
 They slew kobold raiders coming out of Fangaroot to the west of Dalleer.
 Finally, Balin, Terry, and Isdmir thwarted a troglodyte attack on Dalleer itself.
 The smelly beasts had tunneled underneath the city to capture citizens for cannibalistic rituals.
 The heroic trio discovered the threat, rallied the city’s defenders, and journeyed into the Underdark to slay the troglodyte chief themselves.
 Days after this amazing victory Balin, Terry, and Isdmir were the heroes of Dalleer.

-After accomplishing their goal of becoming heroes of Dalleer, the trio retired from adventuring.
+Following the accomplishment of becoming heroes of Dalleer, the trio retired from adventuring.
 Balin used his reputation to insert himself into the upper ranks of Dalleer’s politics.
 Terry used her adventurer funds to start a life of luxury and ease.
 Isdmir suspected that the troglodytes had been working with someone inside the city.
 The monsters had gotten too close to completing their plan to have been working alone.
 Isdmir began investigating.
 Balin, Terry, and Isdmir maintained their friendship.

 After a decade of detective work and many false leads, Isdmir finally discovered who had let the troglodytes tunnel underneath Dalleer.
 The city’s leadership had been infiltrated by a group of evil shapeshifting snake people.
 Isdmir, Balin, and Terry rejoined to root out the nefarious snakes.
 They succeeded and the snakes were exposed and executed.
 The snake people had made up a good portion of Dalleer’s leadership.
 With them removed, Balin’s influence became de facto law.